 EMPLOYEE BENEFIT REFORM

-There is no reason why corporations should continue to be allowed to enrich themselves through stock market buybacks when they are not first ensuring a living wage for all workers, guaranteeing paid sick leave for up to thirty (30) days, and ensuring that CEO compensation isn't more than fifty times (50x) average worker salaries.
-Ricky believes that the era of big corporation bailouts must finally come to an end.
+There is no reason corporations should continue stock market buybacks without first guaranteeing a living wage for workers, providing paid sick leave up to thirty days, and ensuring CEO compensation does not exceed fifty times the average worker salary.
+Ricky believes the era of massive corporate bailouts must end.

 UNIVERSAL BASIC INCOME